Skip to main content

 Is Labradorite good for protection?+

-Yes, Labradorite is considered one of the best stones for aura protection.
-It creates a shielding force that prevents energy leakage and blocks others from tapping into your personal energy.
-It is especially beneficial for empaths, healers, and energy workers who need to maintain strong energetic boundaries.
-Labradorite protects against negativity and misfortune while encouraging a positive, curious outlook.
+Yes, Labradorite is widely considered one of the best stones for aura protection.
+It creates a shielding effect that prevents energy leakage and blocks others from tapping into your personal energy.
+It is especially useful for empaths, healers, and energy workers who need to maintain strong energetic boundaries.
+Labradorite protects against negativity while encouraging a positive, curious outlook.

 What is the difference between Labradorite and Spectrolite?+

 Spectrolite is the trade name for a particularly high-quality variety of Labradorite found exclusively in Finland.
 While all Spectrolite is Labradorite, not all Labradorite is Spectrolite.
-Spectrolite typically displays a full spectrum of vivid colors — including rare reds and purples — against a darker base, making it more visually dramatic than standard Labradorite.
-Both carry similar metaphysical properties, though Spectrolite is often considered more energetically potent due to its intense color play.
+Spectrolite typically displays a full spectrum of vivid colors, including rare reds and purples, against a darker base, making it more visually dramatic than standard Labradorite.
+Both carry similar metaphysical properties, though some people consider Spectrolite more energetically potent due to its intense color play.

 How does Labradorite activate the Third Eye for Leo?+

-Labradorite's primary chakra is the Third Eye, where its mystical energy enhances intuition, psychic perception, and access to higher states of consciousness.
-For Leo — the radiant, creative sign it is a birthstone for — this Third Eye activation adds a layer of depth and magic to their naturally sunny disposition.
+Labradorite's primary chakra is the Third Eye, where its energy enhances intuition, psychic perception, and access to higher states of consciousness.
+For Leo, the radiant, creative sign it is a birthstone for, this Third Eye activation adds depth and a sense of magic to their naturally sunny disposition.
 Labradorite helps Leo see beyond the spotlight into deeper spiritual dimensions, supporting their creative expression with intuitive insight rather than relying on charisma alone.

 Where does Labradorite come from and what causes its flash?+

-Labradorite was first identified in Labrador, Canada (hence the name), and significant deposits are also found in Madagascar, Finland (where the prized Spectrolite variety comes from), Australia, and Mexico.
-The famous labradorescent flash is caused by light interference between microscopic alternating layers of different feldspar compositions within the stone — a phenomenon called the Boggild effect.
-Labradorite is moderately priced, with ordinary grey specimens being very affordable, while pieces with vivid, full-surface flash command higher prices.
+Labradorite was first identified in Labrador, Canada (hence the name), and significant deposits are also found in Madagascar, Finland (home of the prized Spectrolite variety), Australia, and Mexico.
+The labradorescent flash is caused by light interference between microscopic alternating layers of different feldspar compositions within the stone, a phenomenon called the Boggild effect.
+Labradorite is moderately priced: ordinary grey specimens are very affordable, while pieces with vivid, full-surface flash command higher prices.